vitogit/tdd-mocha-chai-riot/README.md

 ## Tutorial
 This is a simple tutorial about how to setup an environment to do TDD (Test driven development) using karma+mocha+chai to test Riot tags and their properties and functions.You are going to need the last version of Node.
 Download it from here https://nodejs.org/en/download/

-We are going to use phantomJs because we need to test the DOM, so an easy setup is to use Karma to run the test.
+We are going to use ChromeHeadless because we need to test the DOM, so an easy setup is to use Karma to run the test.

 ### Dependencies
 Create a new folder called tdd-mocha-chai-riot and generate the package.json file like this